-When we read the last four lines of this stanza, we find Coleridge telling God that though he isn’t a perfect man, you (God) have showered mercy on him by rendering him: “Peace, and this Cot, and thee, heart-honour’d Maid.”
-The mention of Maid in the last line means Sara, his fiancée who he started detesting in the later years.
+When one reads the last four lines of this stanza, one finds Coleridge telling God that though he isn’t a perfect man, you (God) have showered mercy on him by rendering him: “Peace, and this Cot, and thee, heart-honour’d Maid.”
+The mention of “Maid” in the last line means Sara, his fiancée who he started detesting in the later years.

 Here it is notable that Coleridge dedicates his thank-you letter (through this last verse) to God, to his wife, Sara.
-His mention of Maid (Sara) shows that one should always try to find solutions in his/her own problems, dislikes, and un-wants.
+His mention of “Maid” (Sara) shows that one should always try to find solutions to own problems, dislikes, and un-wants.

-Actually, by referring his wife in his thank-you letter, the poet wished to depict God, that while he and Sara have been together for long, he still feels grateful to her because whatever lessons he learned in his life that is only through his wife, Sara.
+By referring to his wife in his thank-you letter, the poet wished to depict God, that while he and Sara have been together for long, he still feels grateful to her because whatever lessons he learned in his life that is only through his wife, Sara.